-The demons of modern magick began with demonology classifications by Johann Wier in the mid-1500s, with Collin de Plancy’s illustrated Dictionnaire Infernal in 1863, and with a 17th century grimoire called the Goetia.
+The demons of modern magick began with demonology classifications by Johann Wier in the mid-1500s, with Collin de Plancy’s illustrated Dictionnaire Infernal in 1863, and with a 17th-century grimoire called the Goetia.
 Golden Dawn member, SL MacGregor Mathers, translated and compiled the list of Goetic demons in 1904.
-Below are four key books on demons and demonology from the late 16th century to 20th century.
+Below are four key books on demons and demonology from the late 16th century to the 20th century.

 Pseudomonarchia daemonum (1583) -Reginald Scot’s translation of Johann Wier’s text

 Dictionnaire Infernal (1863) – Collin de Plancy’s book of demons & illustrations